airgap-it/beacon-docs/src/docs/post-mortem-4.md

 - **Redundancy is Key:**
   Relying on a single DNS provider creates a single point of failure.
 We must implement dual DNS provider support to ensure continuous service availability even if one provider fails.

-- **SDK and Failover Mechanisms:**
-  Future updates should include dynamic failover logic in our SDK, so that even if one provider fails, the system can automatically switch to an alternate DNS service with minimal disruption.

 ## Timeline